An Overview of Michigan Medical Malpractice Lawsuits

 Answering “Yes” to these questions typically will result in a medical malpractice lawsuit.
 However, answering “No” to one or both of the questions leans more towards a medical negligence lawsuit.
 Usually, if the person responsible for your injuries is a state licensed care provider, you have a medical malpractice situation.
-If they are not a state licenced care provider, it is likely medical negligence.
+If they are not a state licensed care provider, it is likely medical negligence.

-A Wide Range of Injuries
+A Wide Range of Medical Malpractice Injuries

 The complex nature of today’s medical industry results in a multitude of varying injuries.
 It is important to discuss and disclose everything pertaining to your injury with an experienced medical malpractice attorney in order to fully understand the extent of your injuries.
 Injuries resulting from medical malpractice could include but not be limited to: